 My father asked me to forgive him for not being a better father when I was fifteen years old.
 He was specific about what he had done, the damage it had caused in my life, and sincere in his commitment to changing his attitudes and behaviors.
-We developed a great relationship.
+As a result, we developed a great relationship.

 Once I had children of my own, I found myself in the same position of seeking them out for forgiveness.
 Over multiple conversations, I learned to listen more and talk less.

 Recently, my son became a father for the first time.
-He immediately questioned whether he was up to the task.
+So naturally, he immediately questioned whether he was up to the task.
 I laughed because I knew what he was feeling.

-Here are four suggestions to help you get started on being a better father.
+Here are four suggestions to help you get started being a better father.